Volkswagen Polo Tyre Pressure

 How to reset your tyre pressure light on VW Polo

-The process for resetting the tyre pressure warning light will differ depending on the exact year and model of your Volkswagen Polo.
+The process for resetting the tyre pressure warning light will differ depending on the exact year and model of your car.

 VW Polo models with a built-in infotainment system:

-Go into ‘Tyre Pressure Monitoring System’, then press the set button
+Go into ‘Tyre Pressure Monitoring System’ and press the set button.

 VW Polo models without a built-in infotainment system: